okffi/decisions/README.md

 A minimal runnable instance can be operated as follows:

+1. Go to the web/ directory
-1. Install project requirements with `pip install -U -r requirements.txt`
+2. Install project requirements with `pip install -U -r requirements.txt`
-2. Migrate database with `python manage.py migrate`
+3. Migrate database with `python manage.py migrate`
-3. Compile translations with `python manage.py compilemessages`
+4. Compile translations with `python manage.py compilemessages`
-4. Finally, run the project with `python manage.py runserver`
+5. Finally, run the project with `python manage.py runserver`

 Repeat these steps every time you update for smooth sailing.
 For production deployment, also run `python manage.py collectstatic`.